r4victor/tenthousandmeters/content/blog/python_bts_06.md

 The `type_new()` function calls `fixup_slot_dispatchers()` to set slots based on special methods.
 The `fixup_slot_dispatchers()` function calls `update_one_slot()` for each slot in the `slotdefs` array.
 And `update_one_slot()` sets the slot to `function` if a class has the corresponding special method.

-Let's take the `nb_slot` for example.
+Let's take the `nb_add` slot as an example.
 The `slotdefs` array has two entries corresponding to that slot:

 ```C
 static slotdef slotdefs[] = {